KurtMar/service-worker-web-push-example/README.md

 Note: if localtunnel is not working, you can use https://localhost.run to create a tunnel to your local machine.
 To do so, run the following command:

 ``ssh -R 80:localhost:3000 localhost.run``

+some secure browsing software like WithSecure might not like the urls it provides as the domains are also used for nefarious purposes.

 ### Prerequisites